node-lightning/node-lightning/docs/transitions/transition_0045.md

 #### Actions

-1. Forget the channel by transitioning to `Failure` channel state
+1. Forget the channel by transitioning to `Failing` channel state